cjbarrie/sicss_21/02_text_as_data/01-word-freq/01-word-freq.md

 ## Exercises

 1. Filter the books by genre (selecting e.g., "Literature" or "Children") and plot frequency of women-related words over time.
-2. Choose another set of terms to filter by (e.g., race-related words) and plot their frequency over time.
+2. Choose another set of terms by which to filter (e.g., race-related words) and plot their frequency over time.

 ## References